 During our brief existence on Earth, we humans haven't exactly been the best house guests.
-Forget leaving a wet towel on the floor or eating the last of the leftovers -- our thirst for industry played a lead role in the deaths of 4,000 Londoners during "The Great Smog" nearly 61 years ago and has turned Beijing into "Greyjing."
-Meanwhile, our collective agricultural genius has created a summertime dead zone the size of Connecticut along the Gulf of Mexico, practically turned Kazakhstan's Aral Sea into a kiddie pool, and was responsible for a little event called "The Dust Bowl."
-And that's without touching catastrophes like the Exxon Valdez and BP oil spills.
+Our agricultural missteps have created a summertime dead zone the size of Connecticut along the Gulf of Mexico, practically turned Kazakhstan's Aral Sea into a kiddie pool, and played a part in the U.S.'s "The Dust Bowl."
+And that's without touching catastrophes like oil spills.

 Yet not all of our handiwork causes the planet harm.
 There are those who dedicate their professional lives to protecting it, and among them, environmental engineers may be some of the most fascinating.
 They devise manmade solutions that actually benefit the environment, whether they help contain major oil spills, design more efficient recycling methods, manufacture the next best electric car, or even create bridges that help animals safely cross highways.